 I originally started out with a 2 bay Synology NAS drive in my early years for simple home storage but quickly found out that this is limited to expand-ability and storage size for Professional Photographers with huge data storage needs.
-The Synology Disk Station DS1515 is a 5 Bay NAS which can be expanded as your business grows.
+The Synology Disk Station DS1019 is a 5 Bay NAS that which can be expanded as your business grows with larger hard drives.

 There are several variations of RAID available, but the four most common are:

 - RAID 0 = No redundancy (max size)

 - RAID 1 = Mirrored (50% total size)